ToniWonKanobi/theoveranalyzed.net/posts/2015/2/17/strip-district-firm-cotton-bureau-links-artists-to-t-shirt-lovers.md

 # Update

 The promotion mentioned above is currently over.

-[^fd]: Full disclosure: I think I have purchased more than 20 shirts, much to the chagrin of my wife.